OuhscBbmc/StatisticalComputing/2016-presentations/02-february/beasley-scug-regex-part-1-2016-02.md

 Overview of Regular Expressions
 ========================================================

 A 'regex' is typically a carefully crafted string that describes a pattern of text.
-It's uses include:
+It can:
-* Extracting components of the text,
+* Extract components of the text,
-* Substituting components of the text, or
+* Substitute components of the text, or
-* Knowing if the pattern simply appears in the text.
+* Determine if the pattern simply appears in the text.

 Generalization of Simple Wildcards
 ========================================================